 Chicken soup has long been known as a remedy for the common cold.
 It may not be a cure, but seems to help us to feel better anyway.

-In 60 AD, Pedacius Dioscorides (physician under the Roman emperor Nero) recommended chicken soup for respiratory illness.
+In 60 AD, Pedacius Dioscorides (a physician under the Roman emperor Nero) recommended chicken soup for respiratory illness.
 This was one of the first records of chicken soup being used as a cold remedy.
-There are also records of it being prescribed by Moses Maimonides (12th-century court physician and theologian) as a cold and asthma remedy to the Sultan Saladin, the Muslim military leader he served.
+There are also records of it being prescribed by Moses Maimonides (a 12th-century court physician and theologian) as a cold and asthma remedy to the Sultan Saladin, the Muslim military leader he served.